about the sanctuary

-Our work - both online and at the Sanctuary's centre - falls into two inter-dependent areas.
+Our work falls into two inter-dependent areas.

 Following a daily rhythm of upward and outward focused worship responding to God's heart, the headlines and key issues of concern.
 All of our creativity and learning comes out of this.
 And - of course - it is an end in itself.
-(Find out more about the rhythm)
+(Find out more about our rhythm)

-Acting as a place of learning and experimentation - a creative hub where different ideas can be tried out, tested and refined - with a commitment to share everything helpful freely and sacrificially with others through our online resource library for outward focused worship - where world and worship meet.
+Acting as a place of learning and experimentation - a creative hub where different ideas can be tried out, tested and refined - with a commitment to share everything helpful freely and sacrificially with others through our online resource library for outward focused worship - where world and worship meet

 Creating and publishing free songs, liturgy and creative prayer ideas through our online library - where world and worship meet - these resources bring together intercession, intimacy and intent to act compassionately and have a particular emphasis on mission, peace and justice issues such as poverty, trafficking and modern-day slavery, vulnerable groups and creation care